CaroMusangi1/CaroMusangi1/README.md

 Hi there 👋
-An undergraduate in Mathematics and Computer Science.✨
+I'm an undergraduate in Mathematics and Computer Science.✨

 Current ALX Fullstack Software Engineering Program student.✨